 How Many Days to Spend in Jardín with Kids

 We stayed four nights in Jardín and felt it was the right amount of time for us.
 Since it is a 3+ hour drive from Medellin, we recommend spending at least two nights in town.

 We had one day during our stay when it rained for several hours straight, and we were happy to stay dry inside.
 If we had come for a shorter trip, we might have found it frustrating to not be able to explore during this time.

-When is the Best Time to Visit Jardín with Kids?
+When is the Best Time to Visit Jardín, Colombia with Kids?

 The dry season in Jardín is from December to February, and July to September, though temperatures are pleasant all year long.
 We visited in early March, and found that it rained once on most days, but usually for a short time.

-We recommend having raincoats with you anytime you go on a hike or the center of town, as it could rain at any time.
+We recommend having raincoats with you anytime you go on a hike or even to the center of town, as it could rain at any time.

 No, you don’t need a car in Jardín.
 Most activities are within walking distance of town.
 There is no Uber in Jardín.
 For larger tours, transportation will be arranged for you.
 There are also three-wheeled tuk-tuks and regular taxis around town that can take you up or down the mountains around town as needed.

-All the best things to do in Jardín with kids, as well as where to stay and where to eat while you are in this quiet Colombian town.
+Our guide to Jardin, Colombia includes all the best things to do in Jardín with kids, where to stay in Jardin, and where to eat while you are in this quiet Colombian town.
 Don’t miss this lovely jewel in the Colombian jungle, it’s such a peaceful place!

 Looking for another short trip from Medellín?
 Check out our guide to visiting the town of Guatape, which makes a great day trip from Medellin.